hexbus/ppebcr-docs/README.md

 ## 📂 File Structure on USB

-The USB stick must be formatted exFAT, and root directory should contain:
+Format the USB drive exFAT (recommended).
+RAW devices are also supported; FAT32 has been used in some tests.  (thread page 39) The root directory should contain:

 ```bash
 /